jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (iii) under section YC 4 (Look-through rule for corporate shareholders), any fraction of any market value interest held, or treated under section YC 4 as held, by the shareholder company in the company is treated as held by any other person
   - **market value interest** —
     (a) means, for a person and a company and a time, the percentage market value interest that the person is treated as holding in the company at the time under sections YC 2 to YC 20 (which relate to the measurement of company ownership):
+    (ab) means, for a person and a limited partnership that is treated as a company under section YB 14(4) (Tripartite relationship) or YB 16B (Limited partnerships treated as companies) and a time, and for the purposes of determining whether the limited partnership is associated under section YB 2(2) (Two companies) with a company for which a market value circumstance exists, the partnership share the person has in a right, obligation, or other property, status, or thing of the limited partnership:
     (b) is further defined in section HA 44 (Measuring effective interests) for the purposes of subpart HA (Qualifying companies (QC)) and the definition of effective interest
   - **master fund** means—
     (a) a group investment fund that derives category A income; or